microsoft/FactoryOrchestrator/docs/docs/get-started-with-factory-orchestrator.md

-# Get Started with Factory Orchestrator
+# Get started with Factory Orchestrator

 ## Install or Run the service
 **The service can be downloaded from the [GitHub releases page](https://github.com/microsoft/FactoryOrchestrator/releases).**